saviclab/TBsim/readme.md

     brew link gcc

-It will then complain about a particular folder not being accessible.
+It might complain about a particular folder not being accessible.
 Change the permissions for that folder to e.g. 777:

     chmod 777 /usr/local/bin